ktorio/ktor-documentation/topics/creating_http_apis.md

 ## Automated testing {id="automated_testing"}

-While manual testing is great and necessary, it also makes sense to have automated testing of endpoints.
-Ktor allows us to test endpoints without having to start up the entire underlying engine (such as Netty).
-The framework ships with a few helper methods for running tests requests, one significant one being `withTestApplication`.
+While manual testing is great and necessary, it also makes sense to have [automated testing](Testing.md) of endpoints.
+Ktor allows us to test endpoints without having to start up the entire underlying engine (such as Netty) using the `testApplication` function.
+Inside this function, you need to use the existing Ktor client instance to make requests to your server and verify the results.

 Let's write a unit test to ensure that our order route returns properly formatted JSON content.
-Open the `src/test/kotlin/com/example/ApplicationTest.kt` file and replace the `ApplicationTest` class with `OrderRouteTests`:
+Open the `src/test/kotlin/com/example/ApplicationTest.kt` file and replace the existing test class with `OrderRouteTests`:

 ```kotlin
 ```
 {src="snippets/tutorial-http-api/src/test/kotlin/com/example/ApplicationTest.kt"}

-By using `withTestApplication`, we're indicating to our application that we want to run it as a test.
-Using the `handleRequest` helper method (also shipped as part of Ktor), we define request to a specific endpoint, in this case `/order/{id}`.

 Note that since our string contains a lot of quotation marks around keys and values (like `"number"`), this is a great place to use [raw strings](https://kotlinlang.org/docs/basic-types.html#string-literals) using triple-quotes (`"""`), saving us the hassle of individually escaping every special character inside the string.